Plant-Net/LEAPH/EffectorComb/README.md

 singularity exec -B binding/dirs ./LEAPH1.0_EffectorComb.simg R -e "shiny::runApp('./')"
 ```
 **Copy and paste the URL written on terminal after the application opening**

+## To use the mapping function, please updload in the "Mapping" section, the feature table of ONLY the LEAPH predicted proteins